matt-antone/Scorer/memory-bank/activeContext.md

 The most recent change was to simplify the user flow on the `NameEntryScreen` by removing the validation logic that required users to enter text before proceeding.
 The "Continue" button is now always enabled, allowing for faster setup when default player names are acceptable.

+The current focus is on implementing the deployment roll-off phase, which includes:

+1. **Dual Control Environment**

+   - Rolls can be initiated from either Kivy host or player clients
+   - Role choice (Attacker/Defender) can be made from either Kivy host or winning player's client
+   - First press wins model for role choice
+   - Real-time state synchronization across all interfaces

+2. **Name Display**

+   - Player names are displayed from the previous name entry phase
+   - Names are not updated in real-time during the deployment phase
+   - All clients (Kivy host, player clients, observer client) show names from name entry phase

+3. **Real-time Updates**

+   - Roll results update in real-time across all clients
+   - Role choices update in real-time across all clients
+   - Button states (enabled/disabled) sync across all clients
+   - Status messages update in real-time

+4. **Platform Considerations**
+   - Optimizations for Raspberry Pi
+   - Touch-friendly UI elements
+   - Clear visual feedback for all actions

 ## Recent Changes

 - **Automated Installation Script (`install.sh`):** Overhauled the installation process into a single, robust script.
 It now handles system dependencies, Python packages, and programmatically creates the entire database structure, including source files and initializing the SQLite database with Alembic.